csl7b5/Anesthesia-Nociceptive-Event-Detection/README.md

 ## Implementation Details

 ### Data Loading (`OR_data.mat`)
 The pipeline loads clinical data from a `.mat` file, containing synchronized physiological and drug information from 101 surgeries.
+Please obtain the data through the proper channels on PhysioNet (https://physionet.org/content/multimodal-surgery-anesthesia/1.0/).

 ### Model Architectures
 - **Temporal Convolutional Network (TCN):** Optimized for sequence modeling with 1D convolutions.